C# Web Scraping with Playwright & Proxies: A Guide

 string detailsText = await detailsLocator.InnerTextAsync();

-Use standard CSS selectors, from simple IDs and classes to complex combinations.
+CSS selectors handle everything from IDs and classes to complex combinations:

 // Get text from the first H2 heading inside an element with class 'product-info'